 The Company currently has three active lease agreements for office and laboratory space and related equipment.
 The primary lease is located on the University of Louisville campus in Louisville, Kentucky (the "Louisville Lease").
 This lease has a termination date in November 2023, with an option to extend for three additional years at the Company's discretion.
 In May 2020, the Company added additional office and laboratory space to the Louisville Lease.
 The Company maintains a lease for office space in Wellesley, Massachusetts, with a termination date in March 2021.
-The Company entered into a month to month lease agreement for the office space in Wellesley effective as of April 2021.
-The Company maintains a third lease for ancillary office space also in Louisville, Kentucky.
+The Company entered into a month to month lease agreement for the office space in Wellesley effective as of April 2021 and in June 2021, finalized an amended lease agreement for the office space in Wellesley effective as of April 2021 or the date the landlord substantially completes agreed-upon renovations.
+The term of the lease will be 39 months from the commencement date.
+The Company will maintain its current office space in Wellesley until the commencement of the amended lease agreement.
+The Company maintains a third lease for ancillary office space in Louisville, Kentucky.
 This lease has a termination date in December 2021.

-The future minimum rent payments relating to all three of the Company's facility operating leases under the terms and conditions existing as of March 31, 2021, are summarized as follows (in thousands):
+The future minimum rent payments relating to all three of the Company's facility operating leases under the terms and conditions existing as of June 30, 2021, as well as the additional leases the Company has entered into between the date of these financial statements and the date they were available to be issued (as described in Note 13), are summarized as follows (in thousands):

 Years Ending December 31,

-2021 \$ 375
+2021 \$ 400

-2022 \$ 496
+2022 \$ 1,105

-2023 \$ 414
+2023 \$ 1,015

-2024 \$
+2024 \$ 391

-Total \$ 1,285
+Total \$ 2,911

-The Company incurred rent expense of \$0.1 million and \$0.1 million for the three months ended March 31, 2021 and 2020, respectively.
+The Company incurred rent expense of \$0.3 million and \$0.3 million for the six months ended June 30, 2021 and 2020, respectively.